THE FOLK O’ DANU

 “Come on, Cao.
 You’re going to love it here,” Jenster told him.
 The two, in fact, became close friends.
 While Caolan trained and learned of the Fey and the magic on the Isle o’ the Skye, the littles learned and grew, and his parents hunted the Carmun and her sons.

-The fair goddess Anyáh called her sisters.
+Three years later, the fair goddess Anyáh called her sisters.
 She and her Fey were under attack by the Dain of Carmun.
 He had struck the weakest first and slaughtered many of her Fey.
 He was hunting her.
 Scathbach and her Fey met Eéfah and her army at Anyáh’s lodgings.
 Her entire city was wrecked and reeking of blood and fear.
 The warriors spread out and soon encountered the Sluagh and other Fey warriors.

 Caolan McDaugh sensed the fear.
 He could smell the gentle Fey in their hiding.
 He had split from the group and cantered at a trot toward the outskirts of the city.
 Soon followed by Lugh and his mother with a small contingent, she also smelled the goddess.
 The first sounds of battle came from their left.
 He drew his sword but continued forward.
 He could now sense Dain’s rage and intention for the goddess.